DamLabResources/crseek/paper/Main.md

  1. Load in plasmid sequences
  2. Extract best hit from each sequence
- 3. Evaluate effectivness
+ 3. Evaluate effectivness using multiple estimators
  4. Compare predicted vs observed in IVT-cutting assay

  - Code Snippet using API
  - Summary Figure

 ## Task 4
- Training new predictor using CIRCLE-Seq data
+ Training new predictor using GUIDE-Seq data

  1. Load in CS data
  2. Normalize counts using a rank scale